 SDHP works collaboratively with organisations with the aim to achieve access and equity for deaf and hard of hearing photographers.

 What We've Achieved

-- Successfully ran two workshops with Campbelltown Arts Centre's 'Photography & Stories' in 2017, a professional development for emerging deaf and hard of hearing photographers with Auslan interpreters.
+- Two workshops with Campbelltown Arts Centre's 'Photography & Stories' in 2017, a professional development for emerging deaf and hard of hearing photographers with Auslan interpreters.

-- Successful gained 7 weeks photography course with TAFE with over 13 deaf & hard of hearing students with Auslan interpreters and notetaker.
+- Seven weeks photography course with TAFE with over 13 deaf & hard of hearing students with Auslan interpreters and notetaker.

 - SDHP's first exhibition in 2017, "your photography, your style"with seven photographers from our group.